 - payment security concerns (15%).

 Items “saved for later” seem unharmful as products added to the shopping baskets are a great incentive for customers to revisit the E-commerce store’s website.
 But, in fact people quickly forget about the goods added on the spur of the moment, which eventually contributes to a company loss of 2 to 4 trillion dollars per year.

 So, what would happen if customers were reminded by chatbots about the missed sale?

 Well, first, they’ll be more willingly review the selected products, rethink the decision and eventually make up their mind whether they’re still interested in the product.

 Believe it or not, but a quick chatbot message can reduce cart abandonment by 20-30%!
-Want to feel the value of chatbots firsthand?
-Try out Tidio’s cart abandonment chatbots now.
+Have a look at how Shopify abandoned cart apps can help you.

 Even if you don’t succeed in convincing customers to buy, at least you can get some feedback, which will be helpful in reducing the cart abandonment rate.

 5. Chatbots Manage Returning Customers With Special Offers